Nonnegative Hermitian vector bundles and Chern numbers: Examples

-The notion of \emph{nefness} of holomorphic line/vector bundles over projective algebraic manifolds is well-known and has been extended to general compact complex manifolds by Demailly, which can be viewed as a limiting case of ampleness.
+The notion of \emph{nefness} of line/vector bundles over projective algebraic manifolds is well-known and has been extended to general compact complex manifolds by Demailly, which can be viewed as a limiting case of ampleness.
 For its definition and basic properties we refer to \cite[\S 1]{De} or \cite[\S 1]{DPS}.
 Before ending this section, we need to point out an implication, which will be used in the next section, that the Bott-Chern nonnegativity implies nefness.
 Indeed it turns out that Griffiths positivity implies ampleness (\cite[Theorem B]{Gr}, \cite[p.
 206]{Zh}).
+Note that ampleness was called cohomological positivity in \cite{Gr}.
 Taking the limiting case we know that Griffiths nonnegativity implies nefness.
 Then the above-mentioned implication follows from the fact that the Bott-Chern nonnegativity in fact implies the Griffiths nonnegativity.
-The latter fact must be well-known to experts, but we are not able to find a reference for this.
-So we reord it in the following example and include a proof for the reader's convenience as well as for completeness. \begin{example} We have the following implications: \be \text{Bott-Chern nonnegativity}\Longrightarrow\text{Griffiths nonnegativity}\Longrightarrow\text{nefness}.\ee \end{example} \begin{proof} We show the first implication in (\ref{bottchernimpliesnefness}).
+The latter fact is well-known to experts.
+For the reader's convenience we reord it in the following example and include a proof for the reader's convenience as well as for completeness. \begin{example} We have the following implications: \be \text{Bott-Chern nonnegativity}\Longrightarrow\text{Griffiths nonnegativity}\Longrightarrow\text{Nefness}.\ee \end{example} \begin{proof} We show the first implication in (\ref{bottchernimpliesnefness}).
 Under a local local coordinate $(z^1,\ldots,z^n)$ , the entries $\Omega^i_j$ in the curvature matrix $\Omega$ with respect to some unitary frame field can be written as The Hermitian metric $h$ on $E$ is called \emph{Griffiths nonnegative} (\cite[p.
 181]{Gr}) if, at any point of $M$, we have